uuyen/docker-birthday-3/tutorial.md

 - **Official images** Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all Official Repositories content.
 This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.
 These are typically one word long.
 In the list of images above, the `python`, `node`, `alpine` and `nginx` images are base images.
 To find out more about them, check out the [Official Images Documentation](https://docs.docker.com/docker-hub/official_repos/).

 - **User images** are images created and shared by users like you.
 They build on base images and add additional functionality.
 Typically these are formatted as `user/image-name`.
+The `user` value in the image name is your Docker Hub user name.

 <a id="our-image"></a>
 ### 2.3 Our First Image